nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ```

 #### Notes
-This feature allows notes to be attached to a tutor.
+This feature allows tutees to track and manages notes that are tagged to a tutor.

 ![Notes Ui](images/ug-images/Notes.png)

 Attributes / Parameters: